Did you know you can get paid for ideas? To answer this, we have a mountain to climb, but let’s start from the peak, in that, everybody has an idea.

 With this in mind, it makes sense that the very “unusual” idea that has been nagging you could be the lifeline of a billion-dollar establishment.
 One thing for sure is that your idea may be worth millions if only you can let it be known.

 Back to get money for business ideas.
 Some of the companies that will pay you for business ideas include:

 Win cash awards of up to $1,000, 000, for your creative solutions to challenges in business and entrepreneurship, life sciences, Mathematics, Computer Science, and engineering and Design.
 InnoCentive provides challenges posted by government agencies, corporations, and nonprofits that are in the search of help in research and development.

 Every challenge comes with a significant award for the winning idea.

 Founded in 1999, ThinkGeek is an American retailer that serves computer aficionados.
 They welcome trailblazing concepts for which they pay $250 in cash.

 Additionally, they throw in another $250 for complete artwork if they decide to use it.

 Get Paid for Advertising Ideas

-Globe advertising surpassed the $500 billion dollar mark in 2017.
-The figure is now estimated to be around $578 billion, with prediction models seeing it hit $726 billion by 2024.
-In the US alone, CNBC reported that digital ads reached $138 billion by the close of 2020.
+Globe advertising is now estimated to be around $600 billion, with prediction models seeing it hit $726 billion by 2024.
+In the US alone, CNBC reported that digital ads reached $150 billion by the close of 2022.

 Your original advertising idea could be worth millions.
 Sell ad ideas to different companies ranging from toys to book ideas.
 While at it, you should position yourself to even get paid for fashion ideas such as clothing ad design.
 And guess what, companies from all over the globe are actively on the lookout for you!
 Here are some of my top candidates: